michaelbontyes/OCL-Concept-External-ID-Updater/README.md

 The CSV file will have the following columns:

 - ID: The ID of the concept.
+- Status: If the concept was updated or not by the script.
+- Valid External ID: If the external UUID is a 36-characters UUID.
 - Name: The name of the concept.
 - URL: The URL of the concept.
 - Current External ID: The current external ID of the concept.
 - New External ID: The new external ID generated for the concept.
+- Original Response: A Json backup of the concept before the update.
+- Update Payload: A Json that details what was sent back to the OCL API (ID, External ID, Names)

 ## Additional Information
 - The script uses pagination to retrieve all concepts from the specified OCL source.